 As you proceed with creating the courses, stay connected to the customer service, product management, IT, and finance departments of your business; they will provide valuable input and guidance along the way.
 With the right strategy, goals and curriculum design, you can create a customer training program that will improve client acquisition, enhance customer retention, and boost income for your company.

 To get started with content creation, check out some of the available marketing technology tools that are designed for building courses.
 There are dozens of excellent options, and you’re sure to find one that suits your purpose and your company’s products.
 That said, making heads or tails of all the features of online learning management systems can be tough.
 That’s why, in next week’s post, we’re going to give you a deep dive into one of the most popular marketing technology stacks for online courses.

-Check back for next week’s #MarTechMonday post for a DIY guide on building your own customer retention online course.
+Also Ben Beck’s DIY guide on building your own customer retention online course for under $400.